Arsenal21/stripe-payments/stripe-payments/readme.txt

 * Option to display a security badge and message on the payment form.
 * 3D Secure payments compatible.
 * Strong Customer Authentication (SCA) Compliant.
+* Browse the [plugin documentation](https://s-plugins.com/stripe-payments-plugin-tutorials/) to learn more about the features of this plugin.

 The setup is very easy.
 Once you have installed the plugin, all you need to do is enter your Stripe API credentials in the plugin settings and your website will be ready to accept credit card payments.